It’s estimated that around 800 million people live in poverty around the globe. How can we help these people and what can YOU do to make real change?

 3. Secondary Poverty

-Secondary poverty is the result of a person who has sufficient income for the necessities of life but they spend that income on other things such as gambling, tobacco, or alcohol and drug addiction.
+Secondary poverty is the result of a person who has sufficient income for the necessities of life but spends that income on other things such as gambling, tobacco, or alcohol and drug addiction.

 Secondary poverty can be helped by limiting the gambling industry’s activity, enforcing new laws that deter people from spending their money on non-necessities, and improving education surrounding these factors.